Updated 09/05/2025

 (c)

-Where the investors referred to in the first subparagraph of this paragraph have the right of withdrawal referred to in paragraph 2a, the financial intermediary shall contact those investors by the end of the first working day following that on which the supplement is published.
+Where the investors referred to in the first subparagraph of this paragraph have the right of withdrawal referred to in paragraph 2, the financial intermediary shall contact those investors by electronic means by the end of the first working day following that on which the supplement is published.

-Where the securities are purchased or subscribed directly from the issuer, that issuer shall inform investors of the possibility of a supplement being published and where it would be published and that, in such a case, they could have a right to withdraw the acceptance.
+Where the securities are purchased or subscribed directly from the issuer, that issuer shall inform investors of the possibility of a supplement being published, where and the period when it would be published and that, in such a case, they could have a right to withdraw the acceptance.

 4.